Skip to main content

 White Clay Lake

-The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
+A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 White Clay Lake reaches 46 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 236 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within Shawano County's 27 graded lakes, White Clay Lake ranks 20 — below the local median, though not at the bottom.
+White Clay Lake ranks 21 of 27 in Shawano County — at the lower end of the locally monitored distribution.

 White Clay Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
 Walleye are documented at White Clay Lake, one of 4 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-16.
 Grade methodology: LakeGrade methodology.